-What every kindergartener should know by the end of the year
+What should a kindergartener know by the end of the year?

 Covering three topics—reading, writing and math—check if your child can do these challenges.
 If she can, great!
 If not, now you’ll know what she can work on.

 Your kindergartener can correct words she misses

 Have your child read books aloud with you.
 When she says a word incorrectly, cans he correct himself?
 If she hasn’t, correct a few words for her to encourage her to do the same.

-Your child can tell you what he thinks a new word means
+Your kindergartener can tell you what he thinks a new word means

 While reading together, point out an unfamiliar word and ask your child what she thinks it means.
 Don’t worry if she’s wrong.
 If she struggles with coming up with a definition, help her place the word in context so she can make a guess.
 If she’s still stumped, tell her what the word means (this is, after all, another way she’ll learn!).